erics273/learning-angular4-with-timely/19-a-mess-of-services.md

   // Getters and setters

 }
 ```

+That leads to a couple of other classes, too,
+`TimeWatcher` and `Client`.

 Playing around with Timely, you know that it sets the
 `fromTime` to the current time when the `WorkSpan`